apify/apify-docs/sources/platform/actors/development/builds_and_runs/state_persistence.md

 ## Why state is lost during migration

-By default, an Actor keeps its output and state in the server's memory.
+By default, an Actor keeps its state in the server's memory.
 During a server switch, the run loses access to the previous server's memory.
 Even if data were saved on the server's disk, access to that would also be lost.
+Note that the Actor run's default dataset, key-value store and request queue are preserved across migrations, by state we mean the contents of runtime variables in the Actor's code.

 ## Implementing state persistence